Skip to content ↓

 Pastoral Care

 Each child’s happiness is at the heart of a Heath Mount education.
 We are committed to enhancing our pupils’ emotional, physical and mental well-being during their time with us, ensuring different needs are supported.
-Our dedicated wellbeing programme underpins a whole school approach to mental health involving not only teachers but also peer-on-peer support through our ‘buddy’ system plus workshops and talks from external specialists such as The Self Esteem Team for both pupils and parents.
+Our dedicated well-being programme underpins a whole school approach to mental health involving not only teachers but also peer-on-peer support through our ‘buddy’ system plus workshops and talks from external specialists such as The Self Esteem Team for both pupils and parents.

 The Deputy Head Pastoral leads a large support network that includes our Heads of Sections and form teachers who oversee the pastoral day-to-day life of our pupils.
 The wider pastoral team extends to our Head of Well-being, full time School Counsellor, ARTiculate facilitator, external Cognitive Behavioural Therapy Practitioners, Art Therapists and Play Therapists who can be called upon when needed.
-Nurture dog, Eric, is a much-loved addition to the school's pastoral provision.
-Our full-time healthcare team, consisting of a paediatric nurse and an occupational therapist, are reassuringly on hand throughout the school day while Matron is on call if any boarders feel unwell in the night.
+Nurture dogs, Eric and Luna, are a much-loved addition to the school's pastoral provision.

 At Heath Mount we track pupil happiness to proactively identify any children who may be struggling in some way.
 We have specifically designed questionnaires based on ‘The Children’s Happiness Scale’ model provided by OFSTED.
 These termly surveys produce quantative data that identifies any children who have fallen below an accepted level of happiness as well as identify trends across year groups.